lvndry/toast/apps/backend/README.md

-# Toast AI - Legal Document Intelligence API
+# Clausea - Legal Document Intelligence API

 > The definitive platform for legal document analysis, privacy policy intelligence, and compliance monitoring.

-Toast AI transforms complex legal documents into actionable insights using advanced AI and LLM orchestration.
+Clausea transforms complex legal documents into actionable insights using advanced AI and LLM orchestration.
 Our API provides legal-grade accuracy with sub-10-second response times, helping individuals and businesses understand what they're agreeing to.

 ## 🚀 Features